 In this article we compare wax warmers and oil diffusers.
 There are a few important things to take note of right off the bat.
 If you’re looking for a wax warmer for hair removal this article will not have the information you are looking for.
-If you typed wax warmer into the Amazon search bar the first things that come up are wax warmers specifically made for hair removal.
-This article we’re going to provide information and reviews of scented wax warmers because they have similar functions to oil diffusers.
+This article provides information and reviews of scented wax warmers because they have similar functions to oil diffusers.

 Wax Warmers vs Oil Diffusers